leopoldkwok/housemate/README.md

 ###Introduction

 Housemate is a bill sharing app for flatmates.
-It keeps you up to day on who's supposed to pay what, and, once they've paid, it tells you how much you owe them (or how much you're owed).
+It keeps you up to day on who's supposed to pay what.
+And once they've paid, it tells you how much you owe them - or how much you're owed.
 You can then settle with them directly through our integrated Paypal connection.

 We're taking caring of those awkward "please pay me" conversations so you don't have to.